-Sandra Vivanco is a CCA associate professor who has taught across North America.
-Her professional activities have included projects in Japan, Peru, Portugal, Mexico, and Italy.
+Sandra Vivanco is a CCA Professor of Architecture and Diversity Studies.
+Since 2011, she has been chair of Diversity Studies.
+Her professional activities include projects in Japan, Peru, Portugal, Mexico, and Italy.
 She has worked in Portugal for Alvaro Siza, and in New York for Kolatan / Mac Donald Studio and Lynne Breslin.

 Her primary field of research is modern Latin American architecture, specifically the postwar condition in Brazil.
-Since 2004 she has led PeruStudio, an urban research and design build workshop.
-She also has authored several articles on Latin American 20th-century architecture, specifically the postwar condition in Brazil, including chapters in Transculturation, Cities, Spaces and Architectures in Latin America, and Baroque New Worlds.
+Since 2004 she has led PeruStudio, Studio MXDF, and Terra Brasilis Studio.
+All three are summer travelling urban research and design build workshops.
+Vivanco has authored several articles on Latin American 20th-century architecture, specifically the postwar condition in Brazil, including chapters in Transculturation, Cities, Spaces and Architectures in Latin America, and Baroque New Worlds.

 As a 2003 Fulbright Scholar, she explored the role of gender in Peruvian modernity and taught in the graduate architecture school at the Universidad Nacional de Ingenieria in Lima.

-Sandra's San Francisco–based firm, A+D: Architecture+Design, is characterized by its constant investigation of the inhabitation of modern cities.
+Sandra's San Francisco–based firm, A+D: Architecture+Design, is characterized by its constant investigation into inhabitation of modern city.
 A+D is dedicated to promoting conscious living through designs that heighten user awareness of tectonic, environmental, and spatial qualities.
+In a joint venture with Pfau Long Architecture, A+D was recently awarded the Mexican Museum at Yurba Buena Gardens in San Francisco to be completed in 2017.